Preparing your incubator for lockdown.

 • To decrease humidity, open the vent fully as in the picture below.
 Wait until humidity has stabilised and then close the slider to the halfway point.

-Brinsea's Octagon 20 incubator, all set for use.
+Brinsea's Octagon 20 incubator, all set for hatching.

 What about keeping water pots topped up during lockdown?

-When I first needed to do this after lockdown I was terrified, because all the advice is not to open the incubator at all after day 18.
+When I first needed to do this after lockdown in my little Mini Advance incubator I was terrified, because all the advice is not to open the incubator at all after day 18.

 I’ve since learned to relax.
-Opening the lid occasionally for a few seconds to fill the pot won’t affect humidity much, and the levels will rise again, although that can take a while.
+Opening the lid occasionally for a few seconds to fill the pot won’t affect humidity much.
+The levels will rise again, although that can take a while.

 A drop in humidity at that point can be fatal, because the internal membrane can dry out in seconds.
 As it does so, it wraps the chicken too tightly for it to move.